 When budgeting for the cost of a car, you’ll likely consider your car payment, the cost of gas, tolls, and auto insurance.
 But don’t forget to factor in how much you’ll spend on routine car maintenance when calculating the true cost of owning a car.

-While probably not top of mind when setting your transportation budget, routine car maintenance is necessary for the health and longevity of your vehicle.
-It can help you avoid costly repairs down the road.
+While probably not top-of-mind when setting your transportation budget, routine car maintenance is necessary for the health and longevity of your vehicle.
+It can help you avoid costly repairs down the road (and paying for a rental while your car is in the shop).

 While the average cost of owning a car ranges from $6,354 annually for a small sedan to $10,054 annually for a pickup truck, the expected cost of routine maintenance may surprise you.
-According to a study by AAA, a new car’s routine maintenance and repairs could cost an average of $1,186 each year.
-That’s why it’s important to budget for this expense.
+According to a study by AAA, a new car’s routine maintenance and repairs could cost an average of $0.09 per mile.

-Generally, you should plan to check the following items off your car maintenance list:
+Generally, you should plan to review the following items for potential maintenance each year:

 - Oil change